jingcsdn/hydepdf/README.md

-# gopdf
+# hpdf

-gopdf is a simple library for generating PDF document written in Go lang.
+hpdf is a simple library for generating PDF document written in Go lang.

 A minimum version of Go 1.13 is required.